jwmercer-lab/gemini-audiobook-studio/README.md

 * **Resume Capability:** Crash protection.
 If the script stops, simply run it again with the same project name.
 It detects existing chunks and asks if you want to **Resume** (skipping already-generated files) or **Overwrite**.

+* **Interactive Budget Calculator:** Before generating, the script enters a planning loop.
+It calculates exactly how many requests your project requires based on your character limit and compares it to your daily API quota.
+    * **Safety Margin:** It explicitly tells you how many "spare" requests you have for retries.
+    * **Tuning:** You can adjust the character limit up or down in real-time to find the sweet spot between audio quality (shorter chunks) and quota efficiency (longer chunks).

+* **Daily Batching:** specific feature for low-quota environments (like the 50 RPD limit on Pro).
+You can tell the script to process only a set number of chunks (e.g., "Run 20 chunks").
+This allows you to spread a large project over several days without hitting quota errors.

 * **Pause Handling (Scene Breaks):** Supports custom silence tags.
 Insert `<break time="2.0s" />` directly into your text file to create dramatic pauses or scene transitions (replacing traditional `***` breaks).

 * **Smart Quality Control (QC):** Automatically flags audio defects using signal analysis:
   * **Dead Air:** Detects excessive silence.
   * **Hallucination Loops:** Flags clips that are impossibly long for the text provided.
   * **Metallic/Robotic Noise:** Uses Zero-Crossing Rate (ZCR) to detect "buzzy" audio artifacts.
   * **Monotone Voices:** Analyzes dynamic range to flag "flat" or bored-sounding generations.
+  * **Voice Drift Sentry:** Uses Harmonic Product Spectrum (HPS) pitch detection to ensure the narrator stays in character.
+    * **Male Mode:** Flags if pitch drifts too high (>175Hz), indicating a female/child hallucination.
+    * **Female Mode:** Flags if pitch drifts too low (<155Hz), indicating a male hallucination.

 * **Director Mode with Context:** An interactive review phase allowing you to audit, edit, and retry clips.
 Includes **Contextual Preview**, which plays the last 3 seconds of the *previous* chunk before the current one to ensure accent and tone continuity.